Kalibriumnet/kalibrium/README.md

 ## What is Kalibrium

-Kalibrium is an attempt at a proof-of-work cryptocurrency with instant confirmations and sub-second block times.
-It is based on [the PHANTOM protocol](https://eprint.iacr.org/2018/104.pdf), a generalization of Nakamoto consensus.
+Kalibrium represents a groundbreaking advancement in the realm of cryptocurrency, aiming to redefine transaction speeds and costs.
+Built upon the PHANTOM protocol—a sophisticated evolution of Nakamoto consensus—Kalibrium introduces near-instantaneous confirmations and unparalleled block times of merely one second.

 ## Requirements